Decode247/Decode247/README.md

 ## I'm Bayanda Mpakathi

-I'm study Bsc in physics at wsu
+I'm studying Bsc in physics at wsu and app developer

 **Programming language**